-In 2016, the AMC began preparations for the reaccreditation assessment of the RACS' programs.
-On the advice of the Specialist Education Accreditation Committee, the AMC Directors appointed Professor Chris Baggoley AO to chair the 2017 assessment of the College's programs.
+In 2020, the AMC began preparations for the follow-up assessment of Royal Australasian College of Surgeon's programs.
+On the advice of the Specialist Education Accreditation Committee, the AMC Directors appointed Professor Phillippa Poole to chair the 2021 assessment of the College's programs.
 The AMC and the College commenced discussions concerning the arrangements for the assessment by an AMC team.

-The AMC assesses specialist medical education and training and continuing professional development programs using a standard set of procedures.
+The AMC assesses specialist medical education, training, and continuing professional development programs using a standard set of procedures.

-A summary of the steps followed in this assessment is given below:
+Below is a summary of the steps followed in this assessment:

-• The AMC asked the College to lodge an accreditation submission encompassing the three areas covered by AMC accreditation standards: the training pathways to achieving fellowship of the Royal Australasian College of Surgeons; College processes to assess the qualifications and experience of overseas-trained specialists; and College processes and programs for continuing professional development.

-- The AMC appointed an assessment team (called 'the team' in this report) to complete the assessment after inviting the College to comment on the proposed membership.
-A list of the members of the team is provided as Appendix 2. - The team met on 8 and 9 February 2017 to consider the College's accreditation submission and to plan the assessment. - The team met RACS office bearers and senior education staff on 9 February 2017. - The AMC gave feedback to the College on the team's preliminary assessment of the submission, the additional information required, and the plans for visits to accredited training sites and meetings with College committees. - The AMC surveyed trainees and supervisors of training of the College.
-The AMC also surveyed overseas-trained specialists whose qualifications had been assessed by the College in the last three years. - The AMC invited other specialist medical colleges, medical schools, health departments, professional bodies, medical trainee groups, and health consumer organisations to comment on the College's programs. - The team met by teleconference on 22 March 2017 to finalise arrangements for the assessment. - The team held meetings during the College's Annual Scientific Congress in Adelaide in May 2017 and conducted site visits in New South Wales, Queensland, Victoria, South Australia and New Zealand in March and May 2017.
-The AMC held teleconferences with trainees and Supervisors in Northern Territory, Western Australia, Tasmania and the Australian Capital Territory. - The team met with outgoing College office bearers, College committees and education staff from 3 to 5 April 2017.
+- The AMC asked the College to lodge an accreditation submission encompassing the three areas covered by AMC accreditation standards: the training pathways to achieving fellowship of the Royal Australasian College of Surgeons; College processes to assess the qualifications and experience of overseas-trained specialists; and College processes and programs for continuing professional development. - The AMC appointed an assessment team (called 'the team' in this report) to complete the assessment after inviting the College to comment on the proposed membership.
+A list of the members of the 2021 assessment team is provided at Appendix Two. - The team met on Wednesday 28 and Thursday 29 April 2021 to consider the College's accreditation submission and to plan the assessment. - The AMC gave feedback to the College on the team's preliminary assessment of the submission, the additional information required, and the plans for visits to accredited training sites and meetings with College committees. - The AMC surveyed trainees, supervisors of training and specialist international medical graduates of the College. - The AMC invited other specialist medical colleges, medical schools, health departments, professional bodies, medical trainee groups, and health consumer organisations to comment on the College's programs. - The team met by videoconference on Tuesday 25 May 2021 to finalise arrangements for the assessment. - The team conducted virtual meetings with training sites located in the Australian Capital Territory, Northern Territory, South Australia, Tasmania, Western Australia, Queensland, and Victoria in June 2021.
+Both face-to-face and virtual meetings with training sites were conducted in New South Wales and New Zealand in June 2021.

-The assessment concluded with a series of meetings with incoming College office bearers/the new Council and College staff from 28 to 29 June 2017.
+The assessment concluded with a series of meetings with the College office bearers and committees from Monday 21 to Thursday 24 June 2021.
 On the final day, the team presented its preliminary findings to College representatives.